 Cholesterol levels and their related health risks are not a one-size-fits-all problem.
 Each individual is different, and life insurance companies take this fact into consideration when reviewing all applications.

-We can help you assess your chances of being approved, prepare for your application, and determine which life insurance companies are most likely to provide coverage.
+Keep reading to find out your chances of being approved, learn how to prepare for your application, and determine which life insurance companies are most likely to cover you.